ComNets-Bremen/OPS/README.md

 - `numNodes` - The number of nodes in the network
 - `wirelessRange` - The wireless coverage range.
 The default is 100 meters
+- `forwardingLayer` - The forwarding layer to use
+- `mobilityType` - The mobility model used to move the nodes

-Check the sample .ini files in `simulations/` folder to see all the parameters.
+There are many more parameters that need to be set according to the scenario to be simulated.
+Most of these parameters have default values.
+Check the sample .ini files in `simulations/` folder to see what parameters are usually set to run a simulation.

 Parsers